ProductHow it worksPricingBlogDocsLoginFind Your First Bug

 1. Go to Settings/Preferences → Appearance & Behavior → System Settings → Android SDK

-2. Under SDK Platforms, install at least one Android version (Android 13/API 33 recommended)
+2. Under SDK Platforms, install at least one Android version (Android 14/API 34 or Android 15/API 35 recommended)

 3. Under SDK Tools, ensure these are installed: